1qh/sad/en/en.md

 Creating a class diagram for each use case (2)

-The diagram of classes participating in a use case must include all determined classes & the necessary structural elements (attributes, operations, associations) of each class
+diagram of classes participating in a use case must include all determined classes & the necessary structural elements (attributes, operations, associations) of each class

-The attributes must store enough information about the objects needed in collaboration
-The operations provide required service capabilities of each class engaging in collaboration
-The associations create links between classes, allowing them to know each other & communicate with each other in collaboration
+attributes must store enough information about the objects needed in collaboration operations provide required service capabilities of each class engaging in collaboration associations create links between classes, allowing them to know each other & communicate with each other in collaboration